Aamir Khan: Film production and direction

 In 2011, he released his home production Dhobi Ghat, an art house film directed by Rao.
 In the same year, Khan co-produced the English language black comedy film Delhi Belly with UTV Motion Pictures.
 The film opened to critical acclaim and was a commercial success, with a domestic revenue of over ₹550 million.
 In 2012, he starred in Reema Kagti's neo-noir mystery film Talaash, which was a joint production of Excel Entertainment and Aamir Khan Productions.
 The film was declared a semi-hit in India and accumulated a worldwide gross of ₹1.74 billion.

 His next production was Secret Superstar, which became one of the most profitable films ever in proportion to its limited budget.
 In China, Secret Superstar broke Dangal's record for the highest-grossing opening weekend by an Indian film, cementing Khan's status as a superstar in China Secret Superstar is the third highest-grossing Indian film of all time With his films giving serious competition to Hollywood in the Chinese market, the success of films such as Dangal and Secret Superstar drove up the buyout prices of Indian film imports for Chinese distributors.
 Khan's earnings for Secret Superstar from the Chinese box office is estimated to be ₹190 crore, higher than what any other Indian actor-producer has ever earned from a film.
 The film has increased Aamir Khan's Chinese box office total to $346.5 million (₹2,231 crore).

+Khan co-produced the 2024 release Laapataa Ladies, alongside wife Kiran Rao and Jyoti Deshpande.
+Directed by Kiran Rao, it was a satire on the state of women in rural marital affairs, and starred Nitanshi Goel, Pratibha Ranta, Sparsh Shrivastav, Chhaya Kadam and Ravi Kishan.
+The film premiered at the 2023 Toronto International Film Festival, and released theatrically in 2024.
+It received widespread critical praise and had further success following its release on Netflix.
+It garnered 13.8 million views on the platform in just a month and became the 2nd most watched Indian release of 2024.
+The film was later chosen as the Indian entry for the Best International Feature Film for the 97th Academy Awards, but was not nominated.